Green-Software-Foundation/if-docs/docs/major-concepts/exhaust-script.md

 ### How to Use if-run

-To use `if-run`, you need to provide a manifest file in `yaml` or `yml` foramt.
+To use `if-run`, you need to provide an IMP file in `yaml` or `yml` foramt.
 The output will be in `yaml` format if you specify the output file path.

-Here's a simple manifest file example.
-This manifest sums two components, `cpu/energy` and `network/energy` and assigns the result to `energy` in the outputs array.
+Here's a simple IMP file example.
+This IMP sums two components, `cpu/energy` and `network/energy` and assigns the result to `energy` in the outputs array.

 ```yaml
 name: sum